DanielHarnden/CSC4220/README.md

 # CSC 4220 Labs

-## The following are labs completed for [Tennesee Technological University's CSC 4220 (Data Mining and Machine Learning) Course](https://catalog.tntech.edu/preview_course_nopop.php?catoid=29&coid=90700) taught by [Dr. Doug Talbert](https://www.tntech.edu/directory/engineering/faculty/doug-talbert.php) in the Sprint 2022 semester.
+## The following are labs completed for [Tennesee Technological University's CSC 4220 (Data Mining and Machine Learning) Course](https://catalog.tntech.edu/preview_course_nopop.php?catoid=29&coid=90700) taught by [Dr. Doug Talbert](https://www.tntech.edu/directory/engineering/faculty/doug-talbert.php) in the Spring 2022 semester.
 The course was an introduction to machine learning concepts, the labs being used to get the students used to using machine learning in Jupyter Notebook and Python.

 <br><br>